 9. Eating Liver for Anemia

 The iron that we get from animals is called heme iron.
-Our body absorbs this dietary iron better than the non heme iron which we get from plant based foods.
+Our body absorbs this dietary iron better than the non-heme iron which we get from plant-based foods.
 It can absorb anywhere between 15-35% of the heme iron and that is a good number.
 Organ meat like liver, is a powerhouse of iron which is the most important nutrient that your body needs when suffering from anemia.
 Organ meats are much higher in nutrients than the muscle meats.
-Liver can provide you anywhere between 16 to 85 percent of your daily iron requirement depending upon what liver you are eating- calf, pork or chicken.
+A liver can provide you anywhere between 16 to 85 percent of your daily iron requirement depending upon what liver you are eating- calf, pork or chicken.
 Liver of chicken is one of the best sources of iron.
-Raw chicken liver has 9 mg iron while beef liver contains about 5 mg of iron.
-Liver is also a very good source of B vitamins, especially B12 as well as copper, phosphorus and zinc.
+The raw chicken liver has 9 mg iron while beef liver contains about 5 mg of iron.
+The liver is also a very good source of B vitamins, especially B12 as well as copper, phosphorus and zinc.
 However, it is also important to eat organ meats of those animals which are raised on fresh pastures and are not treated with hormones, antibiotics and commercial feed.
-So, if you eat non vegetarian foods, you should include eating liver to increase iron content in your blood and to get rid of anemia.
+So, if you eat non-vegetarian foods, you should include eating liver to increase iron content in your blood and to get rid of anemia.
 However, if you survive on vegetarian foods only, there are many more options like legumes which we discuss next.

 - Have nuts like peanuts, almonds and walnuts.
 Half a cup of walnuts can give you 3.75 mg of iron.

 - Have lots of fruits and vegetables as their vitamin C and organic acids keep an iron in a reduced form so that nonheme iron is absorbed better by your body.

 - Do not have tea, coffee, and cocoa with meals as polyphenols in them inhibit the absorption of nonheme iron by the body.